LMKlein/LMKlein.github.io/README.md

 Hone your craft, polish your message, engage your audience.

 ## About Me
-I am former literature teacher with a Masters degree in curriculum and instruction, in addition to being an active ember of SCBWI and a member of the kidlit community.
+I am former literature teacher with a Masters degree in curriculum and instruction, in addition to being an active member of SCBWI and a member of the kidlit community.
 I love stories.
-I thrive on helping others find clarity during the challenging and sometimes messy process of turning an idea into a story, but I also enjoy the challenge of enhancing technical documents for clarity and readability.
+I thrive on helping others find clarity during the vital and sometimes messy process of turning an idea into a story, but I also enjoy the challenge of enhancing technical documents for clarity and readability.

 If you don't see a service below that meets your project needs, contact me directly; I enjoy new challenges.